Temporal Reach-Avoid-Stay Control for Differential Drive Systems via Spatiotemporal Tubes: Introduction

 {In contrast, funnel-based control \cite{PPC1} provides a natural framework capable of handling both external disturbances and time-critical objectives.
 It has been successfully applied to tracking control of unknown nonlinear systems \cite{mishra2023approximation} and multi-agent coordination tasks \cite{Funnel_STL_MAS}.
 However, the traditional funnel technique is not inherently equipped to address constraints such as obstacle avoidance.
 Some recent studies \cite{RB,vrohidis2018prescribed} integrate articifial potential-field with funnel-invariance methods to establish collision-free navigation, without, however, accounting for dynamic uncertainties.
 The recently introduced KDF method \cite{verginis2022kdf} combines sampling-based planning with funnel control to guarantee collision-free navigation for systems with uncertain dynamics, limited, however to fully actuated systems.
 To tackle that, KDF was recently extended in \cite{lapandic2024kinodynamic} to account for underactuated surface vessels with uncertain dynamics, still limited to static environments.
 Additionally, \cite{lapandic2024kinodynamic} restricts the control design to output only positive velocities, which, although suitable for surface vessels, can be conservative for general differential-drive mobile robots. }

 To overcome the static-obstacle assumption, the spatiotemporal tube (STT) framework \cite{STT} was introduced.
 STT define smooth, time-varying regions in space that evolve dynamically to form safe corridors around obstacles, allowing system trajectories to satisfy T-RAS objectives \cite{das2025spatiotemporal}.
-In this work, we extend the Spatiotemporal Tube (STT) framework to a broader class of underactuated systems, focusing on differential-drive mobile robots, to ensure satisfaction of T-RAS specification.
+In this work, we extend the Spatiotemporal Tube (STT) framework to a broader class of systems, specifically the underactuated systems, with the main focus lying on differential-drive mobile robots, to ensure satisfaction of T-RAS specification.
 To achieve this, we introduce circular STT, characterized by smooth, time-varying center and radius, which serve as safe, time-evolving corridors guiding the robot toward its goal while avoiding obstacles.
 The contributions of this paper are twofold.
 First, we present a sampling-based synthesis procedure to construct circular STT that originate within the start region, strictly avoid obstacles, and reach the target region within a prescribed time horizon.
-Second, we derive a closed-form, approximation-free control law that guarantees the robot remains confined within the designed STT, thereby ensuring satisfaction of the T-RAS task. {The proposed method is inherently robust to model uncertainties and external disturbances.} The effectiveness of the proposed framework is demonstrated through simulation studies on a differential-drive robot, and its performance is benchmarked against state-of-the-art approaches, highlighting its accuracy, robustness, and computational efficiency.
+Second, we derive a closed-form control law that is inherently robust to external disturbances and guarantees the robot remains confined within the designed STT, thereby ensuring satisfaction of the T-RAS task.
+The effectiveness of the proposed framework is demonstrated through simulation studies on a differential-drive robot, and its performance is benchmarked against state-of-the-art approaches, highlighting its accuracy, robustness, and computational efficiency.